Code-Institute-Submissions/https-github.com-Guiiilhermee-index.html/README.md

 Accessibility

-Colors and fonts are easy to read and
+Colors and fonts are easy to read and acessible.

 ![image](https://user-images.githubusercontent.com/127660583/235450572-413efd82-f841-4b40-8377-9ccdfce55bee.png)

-Unfixed bugs
+- Unfixed bugs

--No unfixed bugs
+No unfixed bugs

 - credits

-content
+content:

 The gifs were taken from fitness programer and the calculator from calculator.net.

 - media
-The main image was taken from intense work out.
+The main image was taken from intense work out and how to do the exercises step by step are from muscle wiki.